Zamiell/stardew-valley/Min-Max_Guide.md

 For example, players like [TheHaboo](https://www.twitch.tv/thehaboo) take the stance that using a specially crafted filename to get items is "cheating", but that exploiting a bug in the game to deal massive amounts of damage with a hammer is "not cheating".
 Haboo also takes the stance that manipulating RNG to get Desert Totems from the Casino is "cheating", but that manipulating RNG to sell clay is "not cheating".

 Players are free to use whatever strategies that they want, but for the purposes of this guide, we want to be consistent - we assume that you are not using any bugs, exploits, or any "borderline" strategies at all.
 Even when restricting yourself to play in the most vanilla-way possible, it is still possible to complete a bunch of different challenges (like getting almost all Grandpa points by the end of the first year).
-We challenge other Stardew players to try to make things as difficult as possible as they can, within reason.
+We challenge other Stardew players to try to make things as difficult as possible, within reason.

 We recommend the following self-imposed restrictions: